Nasty Habits (Once Upon a Time): In Neverland

 As Neal tracks Emma through the woods with a sleeping Henry, he is found by Pan and The Lost Boys, who recapture Henry and take him away.
 As Pan laughs about the "game," Neal says he made it off the island once when he was Baelfire, but Pan questions how he left in the first place without permission and Neal is taken prisoner by Pan.
 Hours later, Henry awakes at the fire, and Pan tells him he fell asleep.
 Henry seems to remember that he dreamed about seeing his father (Neal), but he continues to believe that he is still dead.
 Pan says Neverland used to be a place where dreams came to life, and Henry can bring that magic back.
 Pan plays his pipe, and Henry starts to dance under Pan's spell (believing that he has lost his parents causes him to now fit the criteria of a lost boy.)

 Cultural references

 Disney's use of The Pied Piper concept was first used in a 1933 Silly Symphony short.
-Other allusions included elements of the Darling Family from "Peter Pan", which be found in the drawing in Neal's cave, along with a nod to Aladdin which hints to how Neal managed to escape Neverland and in The Little Mermaid when Neal used a sea shell to lure a large squid, while a pair of Lost allusions has Tinkerbell holding up a watch that stopped at 8:15 and Rumplestiltskin yelling out for Baelfire, echoing Michael's crying out for his son on the aforementioned series.
+Other allusions included elements of the Darling Family from "Peter Pan", which can be found in the drawing in Neal's cave, along with a nod to Aladdin which hints to how Neal managed to escape Neverland and in The Little Mermaid when Neal used a sea shell to lure a large squid, while a pair of Lost allusions has Tinkerbell holding up a watch that stopped at 8:15 and Rumplestiltskin yelling out for Baelfire, echoing Michael's crying out for his son on the aforementioned series.